openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/llvm-toolchain-pl.md

 This proposal is for a Clang/LLVM compiler tool chain for CORE-V.  Under the new program structure, this is the overall framework for all Clang/LLVM tool chain development for CORE-V.  Separate "Plan Approved" proposals will address individual target development.
 As such there is minimal work directly associated with this Project Launch proposal.

-Support for the Software TG's primary goal of developing a thriving commercial ecosystem is a matter for the detailed planning of individual "Plan Approved proposals".

 In order to support the Software TG secondary goal of upstreaming all open source tool developments:

 - all Clang/LLVM development will be kept compliant with the LLVM Foundation coding and quality assurance standards;
-- the implementation will follow the upstream tool design and coding conventions; and
+- the implementation will follow the upstream tool (that is llvm-project) design and coding conventions; and
 - any vendor-specific modifications or additions will be duly isolated into extensions, so as to maintain a fully functional common open source code base.

 Finished LLVM-related work will be contributed to the LLVM community and maintained upstream.

 This project requires the modification of a set of existing public open source code bases maintained as projects of the LLVM Foundation.
 Therefore, the processes used within OpenHW will reflect the processes of those upstream projects.

 The code base of LLVM is of substantial size: